The Ultimate Windows Keyboard Shortcut Cheat Sheet

 Function Keys

-There are function keys in every keyboard.
-Windows utilizes these keys in a very interesting way.
+There are function keys on every keyboard.
+Windows excitingly utilizes these keys.
 There are several combinations of function keys with Ctrl and Alt keys.
-But the interesting point is there individual functions.
+But the interesting point is their individual functions.

 • F1 - To display help